purifyjs/core/README.md

   An issue is open here [DOM#533 Make it possible to observe connected-ness of a node](https://github.com/whatwg/dom/issues/533).

-  Since DOM already has a sync way to follow lifecycle of custom `HTMLElement`(s).
-Since this is the only way, at this time we heavily relay on that.
+  But also, DOM already has a sync way to follow lifecycle of custom `HTMLElement`(s).
+And since this is the only way, at this time we heavily relay on that.
 Currently we use auto created Custom Elements via `tags` proxy and `WithLifecycle` `HTMLElement` mixin.
+And allow
-And allow `Signal` related things only on those elements.
+  `Signal` related things only on those elements.

 - If this feature above doesn't come sooner we also keep an eye of this other proposal which has more attraction:
   [webcomponents#1029 Proposal: Custom attributes for all elements, enhancements for more complex use cases](https://github.com/WICG/webcomponents/issues/1029)